leonlinsx/minimal-mistakes/_posts/2020-08-19-city-hunter.md

 It's hard to classify cities based on their vibe, or culture.
 If you've visited other cities before though, you know that some cities just "feel" differently than others do.

 Culture is build via many things, including history, people, stories.
 It's built from the many small interactions you have with others in the city.
 In a work from home situation, it doesn't seem obvious to me that all of that will change for a city.
+Of course, that changes if all the people that make up the culture move away.
+As mentioned in the other sections, this both doesn't seem to be the case.

 **Cities have lasted a long time**